tanaynistala/geo-guide/_country-guides/FRO.md

 # License Plates

 Despite Denmark being a part of the EU, the Faroe Islands are not.
 Faroese license plates have a blue bang on the left, like EU countries, but it contains the Faroese flag and the country code `FO`.
 The license plates are white with blue text: **{
-<span style={{padding: '0 0.25rem', color: 'darkblue', backgroundColor: 'white', borderRadius: '0.25rem', borderColor: 'lightgray', borderWidth: '2px', display: 'inline-block'}}>AB 123</span>
+<span style={{padding: '0px 0.25rem', lineHeight: '1.2', color: 'darkblue', backgroundColor: 'white', borderRadius: '0.25rem', borderColor: 'lightgray', borderWidth: '2px', display: 'inline-block'}}>AB 123</span>
 }**.

 # Phone Codes